 Dr. Eastwood is a Fellow of the American Heart Association’s Council on Cardiovascular and Stroke Nursing (CVSN) and the Council on Epidemiology and Prevention.
 She is the Vice-Chair of the Prevention Committee for these two councils.
 Dr. Eastwood is also a member of the Board of Directors of the Preventive Cardiovascular Nurses Association.
 She is a long-standing member of the California Association of Nurse Practitioners, the American Association of Critical Care Nurses, Sigma Theta Tau and the Academy of Women’s Health.
 Back to top

 Kim Newlin is currently practicing as a Cardiovascular Clinical Nurse Specialist and Adult Nurse Practitioner at Sutter Roseville Medical Center in Roseville, California.
 She first earned a BS in Exercise Physiology at University of California at Davis, then completed the RN and CNS program at the University of California, San Francisco, and the Gerontology/Adult Nurse Practitioner post-master’s program through the University of Massachusetts at Boston.

 Kim is the Clinical Manager of Cardiac and Pulmonary Rehab as well as the Heart Health Clinic and Cardiology Care Transitions program, while continuing to see patients in the Heart Health clinic which she established in 2011.
-She developed the first heart failure specific class in Cardiac Rehab and the first Care Transitions Program in the Sutter Sacramento region which has significantly improved the patient experience during the transition home and reduced readmission back to the hospital.
+She developed the first heart failure specific class in Cardiac Rehab and the first Care Transitions Program in the Sutter Sacramento region, both of which have significantly improved the patient experience during the transition home and reduced readmission back to the hospital.
 She also continues to have the opportunity to teach a variety of classes to the nursing staff, mentor new and seasoned nurses and work on process improvement and research programs within the hospital and the region.

-Kim has been the president of the local PCNA chapter leader for eight years, served on several PCNA committees and helped develop PCNA’s cholesterol brochure and the physical activity section of the Heart Healthy Toolbox.
-She is a member of American Academy of Nurse Practitioners, American College of Cardiology and the American Association of Heart Failure Nurses.
+Kim has been the president of the local PCNA chapter leader for ten years, served on several PCNA committees and helped develop PCNA’s cholesterol brochure and the physical activity section of the Heart Healthy Toolbox.
+She is a member of American Academy of Nurse Practitioners, American Heart Association and California Association of Nurse Practitioners.

 Back to top